 Some great landscaping out in the Sea Cliff neighborhood, located between Lands End and the Presidio, where every house is worth roughly the same as a modestly sized town in most other countries.
 Looping north from Golden Gate Park and up and around the whole coast is one of the best walks in San Francisco.

 Precita Park in Bernal Heights in its full weekend glory.
 The park service has taken to drawing “isolation circles” in some of the city’s more popular parks to keep groups adequately spaced out.
-It actually works.
+Not one case of Covid is prevented, but they do serve their purpose in keeping hyperpolitical San Franciscans apart.

 Some photos from a cloudy Sunday at Fort Funston.
 An old military base that lasted through both world wards and the Cold War, it’s now a popular dog walking and hang gliding spot.
 Wikipedia has a nice shot of one of the enormous 16-inch guns that used to be mounted here.